 1. Purchase Price

 This is the straightforward cost of acquiring the property.
-It's the number you see on the price tag.
+It's the number on the contract.
+Remember, in competitive markets, this might be higher than the asking price.

 2. Closing & Other Costs